Down Payment Assistance

 The programs have income limits, which you can view here.
-The limits vary by county and range from about $106,000 to almost $140,000.
-(The limits are higher in certain economically distressed areas of the state.)
+The limits vary by county and range from about $68,000 to over $90,000 for bond programs and from about $106,000 to almost $140,000 for non-bond programs.
+(The limits are higher in certain economically distressed areas of the state for non-bond programs.)

 Your income is your current, gross, annual income.
 If you need help calculating your annual income, give us a call.

 The programs are available for any new or existing single family home, condo, or townhome in Texas as well as some manufactured homes that are "real property" (permanently affixed to land).
 Bond programs have home price limits that you can view here.

 You must occupy the home as your primary residence within 60 days of closing.